ThomVett/Project_ADA/README.md

 - **5_Word Distribution.ipynb** : As in step 2 we only extract the 3000+ most frequent words we miss a part of the long tail distribution of the words.
 In this notebook we compute theoretically the percentage of the distribution that was missed.
 - **6_Finding Patterns in the Data.ipynb** : In this notebook we describe methods that were used to find words with time series that were interesting to look at (periodic words, appearing words, disappearing words etc...)
 - **7_Word Clouds..ipynb** : In this notebook we propose to implement a wordcloud gif over the year (one wordcloud per year).
 Unfortunately due to the noisiness of the data the result is not very nice, but it's fun to look at.
-- **8_Analyzing Word Ranks.ipynb** : In this notebook we analytze the evolution of the word set over time and we find that as expected this jouranl uses a large wordset!
+- **8_Analyzing Word Ranks.ipynb** : In this notebook we analytze the evolution of the word set over time and we find that as expected this journal uses a large wordset!
 #### Predicitons
 - **9_LSTM_prediction.ipynb** : Here we implement an LSTM model to try and predict a time series.
+The problem is framed as a regression model.
+The network is given previous time value and has to output the correct future value.
-- **10_sarimax_model.ipynb** : Here we try to understand the Sarimax model to predict word frequency.
+- **10_sarimax_model.ipynb** : Here we try to understand and implement the Sarimax model to predict word frequency.
+The time serie is made stationary and parameters are extracted.
+The model is implemented for the word "politique".
 - **11_sarimax_model_for_seasonal_words.ipynb** : Here we implement the SARIMAX model to word with a seasonality and assess its viability.
 - **Visualizations.ipynb** : Notebook that was used to produce the plots in the presentation.